-This part defines geomedia projects and has been adapted from research in my book chapter, ‘Geomedia as a Pedagogical Tool: Toward Sustainability Competence’ in Mapping the Environmental Humanities: The Emerging Role of GIS in Ecocriticism (2022), published by Rowman and Littlefield.
+This part defines geomedia projects and has been adapted from research in my book chapter, ‘Geomedia as a Pedagogical Tool: Toward Sustainability Competence’ in The Emerging Role of Geomedia in the Environmental Humanities (2022), published by Rowman and Littlefield.
 In that research, I explore how geomedia, which can refer to “interactive technologies using multimedia to present the spatial information in the form of digital maps and georeferenced photos, videos and texts” (Motivate and Attract Students to Science, 2021), can be paired with ecocinema, which can refer to educative and issue-based environmental documentaries (or ‘eco-docs’) and short digital documentaries, such as video essays found on YouTube, Vimeo and other platforms.
 The pairing of geomedia and ecocinema, here called geomedia projects, is the amalgamation of interactive and/or digital maps and eco-docs, which are particularly helpful pedagogical tools for engaging with geography subject matter.

 One example of the merging of geomedia and eco-docs is the Geo-Doc created by Dr. Mark Terry.
 In his book, The Geo-Doc: Geomedia, Documentary Film, and Social Change (2020), Terry explores the potential of combining digital documentaries with geomedia in order to foster positive social change by high-level changemakers.
 In particular, Terry’s Geo-Doc project, the Youth Climate Report (YCR), has been adopted by the United Nations and presented at numerous recent Conference of the Parties (COP) held yearly by the United Nations Framework Convention on Climate Change (UNFCCC).